News

 What Dental Expenses Are Not HSA or FSA Eligible?

-While many dental expenses are eligible for HSA and FSA reimbursement, not every accessory and procedure gets the green light.
+While many dental care expenses are eligible for HSA and FSA reimbursement, not every accessory and procedure gets the green light.
 These typically include non-medical or cosmetic dental procedures, as well as over-the-counter dental products, which we cover next.

 Can you use HSA for a toothbrush, floss, mouthwash, etc.?
 How about electric toothbrushes and water flossers/waterpiks?